 What sort of figures are we talking about here?
 A precise sum is difficult to give because of the number of variables involved.
 Different types of property vary widely in value, with significant regional variations as well.
 You could expect to pay different sums for two very similar properties just a few streets apart in some parts of the country.

-With these words of caution in mind, a high quality garden room could increase the value of a property by about 5%.
+With these words of caution in mind, a high quality garden room could increase the value of a property between 5% and 15%.
 This is usually more than enough to cover the cost of a quality garden room – plus an attractive return on investment.

 Quality is the key here.
 A poorly built garden room is more likely to deter potential buyer than add value, so if you are buying a garden room make sure you choose a reputable designer.

 If you invest in a luxury garden room with an extra bedroom, sizeable living area and/or bathroom, then the increase in value may be larger.

 Download our Ultimate Guide to Garden Rooms for more information about the different types of wooden garden building and how they complement your property.
 Click here to claim your copy.
 For more information about our garden room design and build service, please call one of our designers today on 0115 932 8888.